GalushkoArt/pact-demo/README.md

 - `GET /prices/{instrumentId}`: Retrieve price for a specific instrument
 - `POST /prices/{instrumentId}`: Create or update price for a specific instrument (requires authentication)
 - `DELETE /prices/{instrumentId}`: Delete price for a specific instrument (requires authentication)
-- `GET /orderbook/{instrumentId}`: Retrieve order book for a specific instrument
+- `GET /orderbook/{instrumentId}`: Retrieve an order book for a specific instrument
-- `POST /orderbook/{instrumentId}`: Create or update order book for a specific instrument (requires authentication)
+- `POST /orderbook/{instrumentId}`: Create or update an order book for a specific instrument (requires authentication)

-The provider includes:
-- PostgreSQL database integration with Flyway migrations
-- Authentication for POST and DELETE operations
-- OpenAPI documentation:
-  - Interactive UI at `/swagger-ui.html`
-  - JSON specification at `/v3/api-docs`
-  - YAML specification at `/v3/api-docs.yaml`
-  - Raw specification file at `src/main/resources/openapi.yaml`
-- Hexagonal architecture with domain, ports, and adapters

 #### Authentication